 This article will discuss GoPro cameras and an attractive alternative, the Monster Digital Villain.
 Let’s get started.

 Monster Digital’s Villain camera can shoot 1080p videos at 30 frames per second.
 If you want 60fps, then you will have to shoot at 720p.
 It comes with a CMOS sensor that is 5 megapixels, but the camcorder interpolated photo resolution is 12 megapixels.

-The camera has a Wi-Fi option that can help you connect it to your phone as well.
-To add to that, all the mounts and accessories that you would want with an action camera comes included in the package, including a memory card.
+The camera has a Wi-Fi option that can also help you connect it to your phone.
+Additionally, all the mounts and accessories you would want with an action camera come included in the package, including a memory card.

-The camera is designed to be mounted and used without having to worry about tweaking the settings.
+The camera is designed to be mounted and used without worrying about tweaking the settings.
 It can also record the timelapse videos that action cameras are famous for.

 The Monster Digital user interface is straightforward.
 It has main buttons on the top.
 The Wi-Fi button is on the side, and the other side has ports for cables.
-You use the power/mode button on top to get to the mode you want to shoot it, and that is pretty much it.
+You use the power/mode button on top to get to the mode you want to shoot, which is pretty much it.

 Monster Digital also sells another camera called the Vision.
 The specifications are better with the Vision camera.
 It is like an upgrade to the Villain.

 The camera sensor is 8 megapixels, it can shoot 1440p videos at 30 fps and 1080p at 60fps.
 It also has a fisheyes lens, and the wide-angle cover is much larger at 170 degrees.